AYCHAIN/GraphSenseCluster/README.md

 # A library implementing cryptocurrency clustering algorithms

-This folder contains several Scala implementations of algorithms/heuristics that are used for linking cryptocurrency transactions.
+This repository contains several Scala implementations of algorithms/heuristics that are used for linking cryptocurrency transactions.

 ## Prerequistes